Cultivation, Improvement, and Environmental Impacts of Tea

 In tea, randomly amplified polymorphic DNA (RAPD) was the initial molecular marker that was widely used by several researchers (Mondal, 2000; Mukhopadhyay et al., 2016).
 RAPD was found in diverse varieties of China, Assam, and Cambod tea and revealed that Korean tea was genetically diversified following introduction from China (Mondal, 2007).
 Nevertheless, Chinese and Indian teas were found to have closer relationships with Japanese tea.
 PPO activity was investigated in 15 accessions, and total PPO activity was divided into three groups: high, moderate, and low (Ramkumar et al., 2011).
 Many other studies have been carried out by employing RAPD analysis.
 However, due to limitations such as lower extent of polymorphism, interest was diverted to other advance markers, such as Inter Simple Sequence Repeats (ISSR) (Mondal, 2002) and restriction fragment length polymorphism (RFLP) for genetic characterization.
 ISSR markers demonstrate superior repeatability and constancy of map position, apart from comparing strongly related individuals.
 It also provides a competent technique for germplasm discrimination (Mukhopadhyay et al., 2013c).
 ISSR analysis exposes higher genetic polymorphism between tea plants, apart from projecting a sensible and efficient way to distinguish tea germplasm at the interspecific level (Mukhopadhyay et al., 2013c).

 Similarly, simple sequence repeats (SSRs), also called microsatellites, are tandem repeat motifs that are recognized for hypervariability, PCR scoring simplicity, and codominance, vis-à-vis high reproducibility.
 SSR has been found to be a prevailing genetic marker for tea genetic linkage studies, along with diversity analysis (Mukhopadhyay et al., 2016) and marker-assisted selection.
-Alternatively, amplified fragment length polymorphism (AFLP), a persistent DNA marker, detects polymorphisms better than RFLPs or RAPDs and offers meticulous genetic studies in closely interrelated populations (Mondal, 2014).
+In addition, amplified fragment length polymorphism (AFLP), a persistent DNA marker, detects polymorphisms better than RFLPs or RAPDs and offers meticulous genetic studies in closely interrelated populations (Mondal, 2014).
 AFLP, in a single analysis, produces multilocus fingerprints, appreciably decreasing the expenditure and increasing the opportunity of discovering polymorphisms (Vos et al., 1995).
 Sequence-tagged microsatellite site (STMS) markers can recognize genetic variability between Camellia genotypes (Mukhopadhyay et al., 2016).
 Single nucleotide polymorphism (SNP) of the coding region of PPOs from various genotypes of tea has been identified, which ushers in a remarkable scope for applying SNP markers pertaining to beverage quality (Mukhopadhyay et al., 2016).

 Tea has a diploid genome size of around 4.0 Gb, with a basic chromosome number of n = 15 (Mukhopadhyay et al., 2013c).
 Due to the swift increase in DNA sequence information, tea research started focusing on functional genomics that classify the function and expression of genes in spatial, sequential, cell-dependent, and regulatory mechanisms.
 Upon completion of genome sequencing, putative functions of identified genes can be inferred by comparing the protein sequence of unknown genes with known genes.
 Expressed sequence tag analysis is a novel technique to understand expressed sequences in the genome; thus, it facilitates the identification of several genes that are accountable for many important traits.
 Additionally, express sequence tag are excellent resource for gene expression analysis using microarrays (Mukhopadhyay et al., 2016) and are potential candidates for gene tagging.
 In tea, enormous quantities of EST data have been gathered (Das et al., 2015) and stored in databases.